tim-hardcastle/Pipefish/README.md

 ```

 If you run the script you will find that `foo` can only be assigned string values, that `zort` can be assigned anything but a tuple, and that `troz` can be assigned anything at all.

+Similarly the parameters of functions can be given abstract types.

 [^typing]: See [The whys of Charm: Why are variables typed by default?](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md#why-are-variables-typed-by-default)